-3.2 Personal Tutors
+3.3 Personal Tutors

-For first-year students, a personal tutor will have been assigned to you already and you will have a time to meet with them during Welcome Week.
+them during Welcome Week.
 If you have not been allocated a personal tutor by the middle of October, please e-mail the LSS School office.
 It is important that you establish a relationship with your personal tutor as soon as possible.
 Members of staff operate an "Office Hours" system, whereby they set aside two hours a week for student appointments.
 This may work on a first come first served basis, or the Tutor may offer specific time slots for you to sign up to.
 Please arrange to make an appointment to see your personal tutor as soon as possible.